kanaka/raft.js/README.md

 # Raft.js: Raft Consensus Algorithm in JavaScript

-Raft.js is an implementation of the Raft consensus algorithm in JavaScript.
+Raft.js is an implementation of [The Raft Consensus Algorithm](http://raftconsensus.github.io/) in JavaScript.
 The Raft algorithm was developed by Diego Ongaro and John Ousterhout at Stanford University.
-Please refer to their excellent paper on Raft: ["In Search of an Understandable Consensus Algorithm"](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).
+Please refer to their excellent paper on Raft:
+["In Search of an Understandable Consensus Algorithm"](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).